-WHITEWASH GUIDANCE NOTE

-(See Note 1 on dispensations from Rule 26 of the Takeovers Code.)

-1. Introduction

-- (a) This Whitewash Guidance Note sets out the procedures to be followed if the Executive is to be asked to waive the obligation to make a general offer under Rule 26 of the Takeovers Code which would otherwise arise where, as a result of the issue of new securities as consideration for an acquisition or cash injection or in fulfilment of obligations under an agreement to underwrite the issue of new securities, a person or group of persons acting in concert acquires voting rights to an extent which would normally give rise to an obligation to make a general offer. - (b) Where the word "offeror" is used in a particular Rule, it should be taken in the context of a whitewash as a reference to the potential controlling shareholders.
+WHITEWASH GUIDANCE NOTE (See Note 1 on dispensations from Rule 26 of the Takeovers Code.)
+1. Introduction - (a) This Whitewash Guidance Note sets out the procedures to be followed if the Executive is to be asked to waive the obligation to make a general offer under Rule 26 of the Takeovers Code which would otherwise arise where, as a result of the issue of new securities as consideration for an acquisition or cash injection or in fulfilment of obligations under an agreement to underwrite the issue of new securities, a person or group of persons acting in concert acquires voting rights to an extent which would normally give rise to an obligation to make a general offer. - (b) Where the word "offeror" is used in a particular Rule, it should be taken in the context of a whitewash as a reference to the potential controlling shareholders.
 Similarly, the phrase "offeree company" should be taken as a reference to the company which is to issue the new securities and in which the actual or potential controlling position will arise. - (c) The General Principles of the Codes apply equally to a transaction which is the subject of the whitewash procedures.
+July 2018 Sch VI-1

-2. Specific grant of waiver required

-In each case, specific grant of a waiver from the Rule 26 obligation is required.
-Such grant will be subject to:-

-- (a) there having been no disqualifying transactions (as set out in paragraph 3 of this Schedule VI) by the person or group seeking the waiver; - (b) prior consultation with the Executive by the parties concerned or their advisers; - (c) approval in advance by the Executive of the circular to shareholders setting out the details of the proposals and containing the information required in paragraph 4 of this Schedule VI below; - (d) compliance by the person or group seeking the waiver with the following Rules of the Takeovers Code, where relevant:- - (i) Rule 2.1 and Note 2 to Rule 2 (appointment of independent financial adviser and its competence); - (ii) Rule 2.8 (establishment of independent board committee); - (iii) Rule 3 (when an announcement is required and contents of an announcement); - (iv) Rules 7 and 26.4 (timing of resignation of offeree company directors and appointment of offeror nominees to the board of the offeree company);

-- (v) Rule 8 (timing and content of documents); - (vi) Rule 9 (standard of care and responsibility); - (vii) Rule 10 (profit forecasts and other financial information); - (viii) Rule 11 (asset valuations); - (ix) Rule 12 (filing and publication of documents); - (x) Rule 18 (statements during course of offer); - (xi) Rule 25 (special deals); - (xii) Rule 31.1 (restrictions following offers and possible offers); and - (xiii) Rule 34 (shareholder solicitations); - (e) approval of the proposals by an independent vote at a meeting of the holders of any relevant class of securities in accordance with Note 1 on dispensations from Rule 26 of the Takeovers Code, whether or not any such meeting needs to be convened to approve the issue of the securities in question; and - (f) disenfranchisement of the person or group seeking the waiver and of any other non-independent party at any such meeting.
+2. Specific grant of waiver required In each case, specific grant of a waiver from the Rule 26 obligation is required.
+Such grant will be subject to:- - (a) there having been no disqualifying transactions (as set out in paragraph 3 of this Schedule VI) by the person or group seeking the waiver in the period from the date 6 months prior to the announcement of the proposals and up to and including the date of the shareholders' meeting; - (b) prior consultation with the Executive by the parties concerned or their advisers: - (c) approval in advance by the Executive of the circular to shareholders setting out the details of the proposals and containing the information required in paragraph 4 of this Schedule VI below; - (d) compliance by the person or group seeking the waiver with the following Rules of the Takeovers Code, where relevant:- - (i) Rule 2.1 and Note 2 to Rule 2 (appointment of independent financial adviser and its competence); - (ii) Rule 2.8 (establishment of independent board committee): - (iii) Rule 3 (when an announcement is required and contents of an announcement); - (iv) Rules 7 and 26.4 (timing of resignation of offeree company directors and appointment of Sch VI-2 July 2018 offeror nominees to the board of the offeree company); - (v) Rule 8 (timing and content of documents); - (vi) Rule 9 (standard of care and responsibility); - (vii) Rule 10 (profit forecasts and other financial information); - (viii) Rule 12 (filing and publication of documents); - (ix) Rule 18 (statements during course of offer); - (x) Rule 25 (special deals); and - (xi) Rule 34 (shareholder solicitations). - (e) approval of the proposals by an independent vote at a meeting of the holders of any relevant class of securities in accordance with Note 1 on dispensations from Rule 26 of the Takeovers Code, whether or not any such meeting needs to be convened to approve the issue of the securities in question; and... - (f) disenfranchisement of the person or group seeking the waiver and of any other non-independent party at any such meeting.
+Notes: